lewisandclark/push/README.md

 #### Unsubscribe

-To unsubscribe from LiveWhale Push, submit a POST request to `/live/unsubscribe` with your `client_id`, `client_secret` and `id`, where `id` is the id of the subscription you wish to terminate.
+To unsubscribe from LiveWhale Push, submit a POST request to `/live/unsubscribe` with your `client_id`, `client_secret` and `id`, where `id` is the subscription id you wish to terminate.
 (Https is recommended for security, but not required.)
 Again, unless your application requires active management of the subscriptions, you can use cURL to handle this:

     curl \
       -F 'client_id=0123456798abcdef0123456798abcdef' \